OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 As the most computationally intensive component, the engine model in engine.py is the main performance bottleneck during repeated execution.
 As an interpreted language, Python is not the ideal choice for the implementation of a numerical algorithm, particularly where performance is important.
-Much can be gained by implementing the engine model in a compiled language like C or FORTRAN.
+Much can be gained by implementing the engine model in a compiled language like C or Fortran.

-One of the most important characteristics of Python is that it was designed to be smoothly integrated with other languages, in particular C (in which Python was written) and related languages (FORTRAN and C++).
+One of the most important characteristics of Python is that it was designed to be smoothly integrated with other languages, in particular C (in which Python was written) and related languages (Fortran and C++).
 This is particularly important for a scripting language, where code execution is generally slower, and it is often necessary to use a compiled language like C for implementing computationally intensive functions.
-On top of this native integration ability, the community has developed some excellent tools, such as F2PY (http://cens.ioc.ee/projects/f2py2e/) (FORTRAN to Python) and :term:`SWIG` (Simplified Wrapper and Interface Generator), that simplify the process of building the wrapper for a code.
-As the name implies, F2PY is a Python utility that takes a FORTRAN source code file and compiles and generates a wrapped object callable from Python.
+On top of this native integration ability, the community has developed some excellent tools, such as F2PY (http://cens.ioc.ee/projects/f2py2e/) (Fortran to Python) and :term:`SWIG` (Simplified Wrapper and Interface Generator), that simplify the process of building the wrapper for a code.
+As the name implies, F2PY is a Python utility that takes a Fortran source code file and compiles and generates a wrapped object callable from Python.
 F2PY is actually part of the numerical computing package NumPy.
 SWIG has a broader application and can be used to generate wrappers for C and C++ functions for execution in a variety of different target languages, including Python.
 For the most general case, Python has the